dstufft/personal-peps/mirror-removal.rst

   allowing that third party to set or read cookies on the pypi.python.org and python.org domain name.
-* The use of a sub domain of pypi.python.org means that the mirror operators will never be able to get a certificate of their own, and giving them one for a python.org domain name is unlikely to happen.
+* The use of a sub domain of pypi.python.org means that the mirror operators will never be able to get a SSL certificate of their own, and giving them one for a python.org domain name is unlikely to happen.
 * They are often out of date, most often by several hours to a few days, but regularly several days and even months.